ab-a/SSH-Management/README.md

 With this program you'll be able to add your ssh key through a web-ui.

-> The keys will be store in a json file and push to all server with a master daemon.
+> The keys will be store in a json file.
-> A small agent deamon will read the json file and push keys for all users.
+> A small agent deamon installed on all host will pull the json file and add keys for concerned users.
 > Work in progress : the json file will be send through ssh pipe to the distant servers so it will never be on other servers.

 ### Todo List :